-British Journal of Multidisciplinary and Advanced Studies, 5 (5),1-14, 2024 Health and Medical Sciences Print ISSN: 2517-276X Online ISSN: 2517-2778 Website: https://bjmas.org/index.php/bjmas/index
+British Journal of Multidisciplinary and Advanced Studies, 5 (5),1-14, 2023

+Health and Medical Sciences

 INTRODUCTION

 Neurological and neuropsychiatric disorders have become a concern in today's time due to growing number of patients suffering from diseases such as Alzheimer's disease, Parkinson's disease, Epilepsy, brain stroke, etc. [1] According to Dumurgier et al, in 2016, 6.1 million patients with Parkinson's disease, 43.8 million people with dementia, more than 80 million stroke survivors, 45.9 million patients with active epilepsy were reported.
 [2] Hence, such diseases have become the second leading cause of death globally and also are the leading cause of disability-adjusted life years.
 [2,3]